angular-hispano/angular/aio/content/tutorial/toh-pt2.md

   <code-pane header="src/app/heroes/heroes.component.css" path="toh-pt2/src/app/heroes/heroes.component.css">
   </code-pane>

 </code-tabs>

-## Resumen
+## Summary

-* La aplicación "Tour de Héroes" muestra una lista de héroes en la pantalla Maestro / Detalle
+* The Tour of Heroes app displays a list of heroes in a Master/Detail view.
-* El usuario puede seleccionar un héroe y ver los detalles de ese héroe
+* The user can select a hero and see that hero's details.
-* Utilizó `*ngFor` para mostrar la lista
+* You used `*ngFor` to display a list.
-* Utilizó `*ngIf` para incluir o excluir condicionalmente bloques de HTML
+* You used `*ngIf` to conditionally include or exclude a block of HTML.
-* La clase de estilo CSS se puede cambiar con el enlace `class`
+* You can toggle a CSS style class with a `class` binding.